 “It’s a really cool place, there’s a ton of artists there so the walls outside our unit are covered in some fantastic art, and there’s also a vegan pub just across the road, run by two amazing people, Roger and Kath – you really need to go there if you ever get the chance when they world gets back to something resembling ‘normal’… you’ll probably find me in there!”

 The new kitchen was kitted out just in time for Christmas, which was - in a word - hectic.
 “I’ve never been so exhausted, there were, I think, 2 all-night sessions in the kitchen the week before Christmas.
 For the second time, I asked (aka begged!) my sister Beth to join Honestly Tasty, and on Christmas Day she told me that she would; which was awesome!”

 “Michael had been asking me to join since July - it was becoming a bit pathetic!
 Around Christmas I thought, I spend all my time there anyway so I might as well get paid for it.
 Before this I was working in a Prison, so it was definitely a big change!”

-With Beth officially on board, in the last year things have really taken off, with more and more orders coming in from stockists and the launch of an online store in April (which, due to insane demand, is currently closed for the summer so they can prepare for the craziness of cheese season to begin)!
-“Even with the two of us it’s been mad busy, but we’re so grateful that the business is growing so fast and we’ve got some very exciting plans for the next couple of years that we can’t wait to see unfold… even if both of us feel like we need to sleep for a week!”
+With Beth officially on board, in the last year things have really taken off, with more and more orders coming in from stockists and the launch of an online store in April, “Even with the two of us it’s been mad busy, but we’re so grateful that the business is growing so fast and we’ve got some very exciting plans for the next couple of years that we can’t wait to see unfold… even if both of us feel like we need to sleep for a week!”